Outlining Responsibilities, Tools, and Standard Operating Procedures

 Verification is only meaningful insofar as the people performing it know how to take corrective action.
 That involves guidelines about what purchases can be made with or without approval, what CCTV maintenance tools are available, how to contact suppliers, or which operations require outside expertise and which operations can be performed in-house.

-CCTV and security equipment is long-lived, so the history of maintenance operations performed on it can span over many, many years.
+CCTV and security equipment are long-lived, so the history of maintenance operations performed on it can span over many, many years.
 Furthermore, not all of it is fully performed with in-house personnel.

 Consequently, it’s usually a good idea to establish a documentation trail.
 At a minimum, you should document the following details for each CCTV maintenance procedure: